|

 | |

-Health care workers - be that medical doctors, nursing staff or other support personnel - run the risk of being infected, and because of their employment environment should even be more careful and should demand that correct protocol be followed and maintained.
+All health care workers - be that medical doctors, nursing staff or other support personnel - run the risk of being infected, and because of their unique employment environment should even be more careful and should demand that correct protocol be followed and maintained at all times.

-Should a health care worker be exposed to the HIV virus post exposure prophylaxis (PEP) drugs should be taken within 3 hours or no later than 24 - 48 hours after exposure.
+Should a health care worker be exposed to the HIV virus, post exposure prophylaxis (PEP) drugs should be taken within 3 hours or no later than 24 - 48 hours after the incident.

 Depending on the circumstances a 2 or 3 drug regimen is normally followed for a four week period.